Pipeline

 A pipeline is a system of pipes for long-distance transportation of a liquid or gas, typically to a market area for consumption.
 Industry datasets indicate the length of the global trunk/transmission pipeline network is on the order of ~2.19 million km by 2025, with North America accounting for ~44%.
 The United States had 65%, Russia had 8%, and Canada had 3%, thus 76% of all pipeline were in these three countries.
 The main attribute to pollution from pipelines is caused by corrosion and leakage.

 Pipeline and Gas Journals worldwide survey figures indicate that 118623 mi of pipelines are planned and under construction.
 Of these, 88976 mi represent projects in the planning and design phase; 29647 mi reflect pipelines in various stages of construction.
 Liquids and gases are transported in pipelines, and any chemically stable substance can be sent through a pipeline.

 Pipelines exist for the transport of crude and refined petroleum, fuels—such as oil, natural gas and biofuels—and other fluids including sewage, slurry, water, beer, hot water or steam for shorter distances and even pneumatic systems which allow for the generation of suction pressure for useful work and in transporting solid objects.
 Pipelines are useful for transporting water for drinking or irrigation over long distances when it needs to move over hills, or where canals or channels are poor choices due to considerations of evaporation, pollution, or environmental impact.
 Oil pipelines are made from steel or plastic tubes which are usually buried.
 The oil is moved through the pipelines by pump stations along the pipeline.
 Natural gas (and similar gaseous fuels) are pressurized into liquids known as natural gas liquids (NGLs).
 Natural gas pipelines are constructed of carbon steel.
 Hydrogen pipeline transport is the transportation of hydrogen through a pipe.
-Pipelines are one of the safest ways of transporting materials as compared to road or rail, and hence in war, pipelines are often the target of military attacks.
+Pipelines are one of the safest ways of transporting materials as compared to road or rail.
+Hence in war, pipelines are often the target of military attacks.